PlathC/Mirage/README.md

 ## Dependecies

-1. __Boost__
+1. __LibPNG__

-This project use GIL from the library BOOST to read images.
+This project use LibPNG to png read images.
+You can build for UNIX, or pre-built binaries could be found.
-GIL is provided with the project, but you will need to download boost by yourself and to add the env variables BOOST_ROOT.